M2neko/Due_Tonight/README.md

 ## Summary ##

     Due Tonight is an one-on-one fighting game based on two teams of professor and student.
-    Students from UC Davis are under great pressure, so they want to fight with professor to get an extension for their homework.
+    Students from UC Davis are under great study pressure, so they want to fight with professors in order to get an extension for their homework.
 But professors should avoid that happens.
     Characters have different attack skills which may come from some personal characteristics in reality.
+This game is connected to our daily lives, especially those students and profressors from UCD Computer Science department.

 ## Gameplay explanation ##